 The Courtyard at Crane is slightly less formal, but the food is world class.
 A great place for an anniversary dinner.
-The Club Cafe is one of our favorite spots for a light lunch.
+The Pantry is one of our favorite spots for a light lunch.
 We love to come here for their salads or deli-style sandwiches, or just to grab a treat (I like their giant cookies!), lounge back in the plush deck chairs, and veg out for a bit in the shade of the veranda overlooking the Clubhouse Courtyard.

 Don't want to go out?
 Try their in-room dining option.